smilegupta/COVID-19-CodingChallenge/README.md

-# COVID-19 Coding Challenge :Fintechtocat:
+# COVID-19 Coding Challenge :musical_note:

 This challenge is given to me by my friend [Skekh Ataul](https://github.com/ataul443).